Stickless-Lab/S-Series_v3/cad/PLA-Parts/README.md

 ## Notes

 * Check the part orientation before printing.
 Some orientations might be stronger.
-* Add supports if your slicer shows large overhangs.
+* Add supports when needed.
 * Make sure all ball joint pieces stay in their correct positions when loaded.